Moving to New York City Alone

 One of the biggest challenges of moving to a city like New York alone is making new friends.
 The city that never sleeps has New Yorkers that never stop, and it is common for my schedule to be packed for weeks at a time.

-Even your work can be a great way to make friends.
+A great place to start making friends is through work, or introductions to friends of friends.
 Happy Hours after work are a busy time at bars in NYC, where you can plan to go with coworkers.
 Networking events are a great way to expand your professional network.

-It took me a long time – couple of years – and a lot of effort to make a circle of friends.
-You really have to put yourself out there, and New York will reward you by giving you an amazing set of friends for a lifetime.
-I know it has for me, and my circle of friends continues to grow even today, after all these years of living here.
+It can take some time and effort to make a circle of friends.
+However, once you make the effort, and New York will reward you by giving you an amazing set of friends for a lifetime.

 Exploring New York City Alone